-&lt;sup>7Standard differences-in-differences designs contain a treatment group and a control group.
-Here, both groups series of triple-difference specifications, we also examine whether the effects we observe for "lucky" versus "unlucky" firms are more pronounced when the firms in question are policy-sensitive (versus policy-neutral).
-Hence, in total, we are able to isolate the effects of political capital shocks on firm risk-taking for four different types of firms: "lucky" policy-sensitive firms, "unlucky" policy-sensitive firms, "lucky" policy-neutral firms, and "unlucky" policy-neutral firms.
+Our primary identifying assumption is that election outcomes at the time of firms' donations are plausibly exogenous in our sample of close elections.
+As shown in the Coca-Cola example above, most firms do not appear to be able to predict the winners of close elections with significant accuracy.
+Consistent with this assumption, we find that the median value of the Net Close Wins variable across all election years in our sample is exactly zero.
+Using a differences-in-differences framework, we then examine how "lucky" and "unlucky" shocks to firms' political capital bases affect firms' subsequent behavior and performance.
+In a series of triple-difference specifications, we also examine whether the effects we observe for "lucky" versus "unlucky" firms are more pronounced when the firms in question are policysensitive (versus policy-neutral).
+Hence, in total, we are able to isolate the effects of political capital shocks on firm risk-taking for four different types of firms: "lucky" policy-sensitive firms, "unlucky" policy-sensitive firms, "lucky" policy-neutral firms, and "unlucky" policyneutral firms.
 This decomposition allows us to directly test the relationships between policy uncertainty, political capital, and firms' subsequent risk-taking and performance.